 Las Vegas, Nevada

-Cheesy, but true Vegas is one of my favourite places in the US.
-It is so different and so out of this world entertaining that you could spend a week there and never find time to gamble.
+Cheesy, but true Vegas is one of my favorite places in the US.
+It is so different and so out-of-this-world entertaining that you could spend a week there and never find time to gamble.
 Plus, our kids had a blast!
 Check out the new container park.

 San Francisco, California